7 Different Types of Tongue Piercing

 Uvula Piercing

 The tongue is pierced horizontally through the uvula in this operation.
-This style of piercing is usually done with a hollow needle that is 14 or 16 gauge.
+This piercing style is usually done with a hollow needle that is 14 or 16-gauge.

 Healing takes 4 to 8 weeks following the procedure.
-For this treatment, CBR (Captive Bearings) is advised.
+CBR (Captive Bearings) is advised for this treatment.

 7. Venom Piercing